0xAX/linux-insides/Initialization/linux-initialization-8.md

 #endif
 ```

-As I already mentioned, the Linux group scheduling mechanism allows to specify a hierarcy.
-The root of such hierarcies is the `root_runqueuetask_group` task group structure.
+As I already mentioned, the Linux group scheduling mechanism allows to specify a hierarchy.
+The root of such hierarchies is the `root_runqueuetask_group` task group structure.
 This structure contains many fields, but we are interested in `se`, `rt_se`, `cfs_rq` and `rt_rq` for this moment:

 The first two are instances of `sched_entity` structure.
 It is defined in the [include/linux/sched.h](https://github.com/torvalds/linux/blob/master/include/linux/sched.h) kernel header filed and used by the scheduler as an unit of scheduling.